We cannot grant any leave of absence during term time unless there are exceptional circumstances

 To apply for term time leave, please download and complete the form below and return it to the school office.

-Application for term time leave
+Application for term time leave from school

 Someries Infant and Nursery School is committed to providing high quality, inclusive learning opportunites for all children.
 We believe that if children are to the greatest benefit from their education and reach their full potential, then excellent attendance and punctuality is crucial.
 It is vital that your child child attends school each day and is on time.